Krishanub5/seating_assignment_test_package/README.md

-# 575-Attendee Seating Assignment Test Package
+# Attendee Seating Assignment Test Package

 This package is a synthetic, realistic-style test dataset for the dinner seating program.
 All names are fictional.